Conformal invariance of double random currents I: identification of the limit: Introduction

 \subsection{Convergence of the nesting field of the double random current to the Gaussian free field}

 As mentioned above, a central piece in our strategy is a new convergence result dealing with the so-called nesting field of the double random current introduced by two of the authors in~\cite{DumLis}.
 Let $G=(V,E)$ be a generic planar graph.
-Let $\n_{\rm odd}$ be the set of edges that have an odd current in $\n$.
+For a current $\n$, let \begin{itemize} \item $\n_{\rm odd}$ be the set of edges with an odd value in $\n$ (called the \emph{odd part} of $\n$) \item $\n_{\rm even}$ be the set of edges with an even and strictly positive value of $\n$ (called the \emph{even part} of $\n$). \end{itemize} We clearly have $\n_{\rm odd}\cup \n_{\rm even} = E(\n)$, and hope that no confusion will arise from the fact that the zero values are not included in the even part of a current.
+In what follows we will often identify a current $\n$ with the pair $(\n_{\rm odd},\n_{\rm even})$ as it carries all the relevant information for our considerations.

 A nontrivial connected component of the graph $(V,\cur_{\rm odd})$ will be called a \emph{contour}.
 In particular, each contour $\cont$ is contained in a unique cluster of $\cur$, and each cluster $\clust$ is associated to a contour configuration $\clust \cap \cur_{\rm odd}$.
 Each contour configuration gives rise to a $\pm1$ spin configuration on the faces of $G$, where the external unbounded face is assigned spin $+1$, and where the spin changes whenever one crosses an edge of a contour.
-We call a cluster $\clust$ \emph{odd around a face} $u$ if the spin configuration associated with the contour configuration $\clust \cap \cur_{\rm odd}$ assigns spin $-1$ to $u$.
+We call a cluster $\clust$ \emph{odd around a face} $u$ if the spin configuration associated with the contour configuration $\clust \cap \cur_{\rm odd}$ assigns spin $-1$ to $u$ (this is the same as asking for the total flux of the current in the cluster to be odd across any dual path connecting $u$ to infinity).

 For a current $\n$, let $\mathfrak C(\n)$ be the collection of all clusters of $\n$, and let $(\coin_{\clust})_{\clust \in \mathfrak C(\n)}$ be i.i.d.\ random variables equal to $+1$ or $-1$ with probability $1/2$ indexed by $\mathfrak C(\n)$.
 These random variables are called the {\em labels} of the clusters.
 The \emph{nesting field with free boundary conditions} of a current $\n$ on $G$ evaluated at a face $u$ of $G$ is defined by